bentoco/catalog-api/README.md

 **3. ProductCategory Mapping Table:**

-- **Description:** The ProductCategory mapping table establishes the association between products and categories.
+- **Description:** The ProductCategory mapping table establishes the association between products and category.
 Each entry in this table represents a product-categoryTable relationship.
 The ProductID serves as the partition key, and the CategoryID serves as the sort key.

     - **Table Name:** ProductCategoryMapping
     - **Primary Key:**
         - Partition Key: ProductID
         - Sort Key: CategoryID
-    - **Attributes:** None (The table serves as a mapping between products and categories)
+    - **Attributes:** None (The table serves as a mapping between products and category)
     - **Provisioned Throughput:** 5 Read Capacity Units, 5 Write Capacity Units

 **Usage:**
-- The Product and Category tables store detailed information about products and categories respectively.
+- The Product and Category tables store detailed information about products and category respectively.
-- The ProductCategory mapping table facilitates the association between products and categories.
+- The ProductCategory mapping table facilitates the association between products and category.
-- Users can efficiently query products or categories by their owner using the provided Global Secondary Indexes.
+- Users can efficiently query products or category by their owner using the provided Global Secondary Indexes.

 **Note:** Adjust the provisioned throughput (Read and Write Capacity Units) based on anticipated workload and access patterns.
 Additionally, consider implementing auto-scaling for more flexible capacity management.